-The council recently started work on preparing a new Local Plan for the district, which will cover the period 2014-2035.
-This will set out how much and where land should be provided to accommodate the new dwellings and employment that are required in their district.
-The new Local Plan will also look to facilitate new infrastructure provision to ensure that development is sustainable.
-This may include new transport measures, open space, sporting and recreation facilities in addition to education, retail and community facilities.
-The new Local Plan will also seek to protect and enhance the high quality natural and built environment.
-The Local Plan was published in January 2018.
-Once the plan is finalised and adopted, the Borough Council state that this plan will be used to manage development through the determination of planning applications; making clear where development is acceptable and providing certainty for local communities that new development will happen in a planned and co-ordinated way.
+The Council have a new Local Plan for the district, which covers the period 2014-2035.
+This sets out how much and where land should be provided to accommodate the new dwellings and employment that are required in their district.
+The new Local Plan also looks to facilitate new infrastructure provision to ensure that development is sustainable.
+This includes new transport measures, open space, sporting and recreation facilities in addition to education, retail and community facilities.
+The Local Plan also seeks to protect and enhance the high quality natural and built environment.
+The Local Plan was adopted in March 2020.
+The Council state that this plan is to be used to manage development through the determination of planning applications; making clear where development is acceptable and providing certainty for local communities that new development will happen in a planned and co-ordinated way.

-The council commissioned a Strategic Housing Market Assessment (SHMA) to understand the housing needs of the district.
+The Council previously commissioned a Strategic Housing Market Assessment (SHMA) to understand the housing needs of the district.
 This concluded that the objectively assessed housing need in the district is 557 dwellings per year.
 Over the period of the plan (2014-2035), this equated to 11,697 homes.
-In coming to this conclusion, the SHMA considered a range of factors which influence housing requirements, and in so doing, the Borough Council believe it captures the impact of past under-delivery of housing through adjustments made to the starting point demographic projections.
+In coming to this conclusion, the SHMA considered a range of factors which influence housing requirements, and in so doing, the Council believe it captures the impact of past under-delivery of housing through adjustments made to the starting point demographic projections.